AlanananL7377/github-tutorial/README.md

 `git init` - This command initializes the git in a directory
 * If git is initialized in a directory its now called a repository.
+> The follwoing two commands are used when you are done making edits in the file and you want to add them to the stage.
+Adding them to the stage allows you to save them later on.

 `git add file.ext` - Adds changes for a *specific file* to the stage ready to commit